kondasoft/ks-bootshop/README.md

 * Reccomended products section [Learn more](https://shopify.dev/tutorials/develop-theme-recommended-products)

 ## Homepage sections
-* Carousel (Slideshow)
+* Carousel
+* Featured Products
+* Featured Collections
+* Cards with image
+* Video
-* Collection list
+* Contact Form
 * F.A.Q
-* Featured collection
-* Featured product
-* Gallery
 * HTML
-* Image with text overlay
 * Image with text
-* Logo list
-* Map
 * Newsletter
 * Richtext
 * Separator
-* Testimonials
-* Text columns with image
-* Video

 ## Demo
 https://ks-bootshop.myshopify.com/

 ## Download
-Go to [Releases](https://github.com/kondasoft/ks-bootshop/releases/) and get the latest v2.x.x version which is ready for Bootstrap v5.
+Go to [Releases](https://github.com/kondasoft/ks-bootshop/releases/) and get the latest v3.x.x version which is ready for Bootstrap v5.

 ## Premium Shopify Themes
-In case you are interested in our Premium Shopify Themes with advanced features to increase your store conversion rates (CVR) and average order value (AOV) like **Wishlist, Cart Goal, Frequently Bought Together Bundles, Recently Viewed Products, Sticky Add To Cart, Sticky Newsletter pop-up, and much more advanced features**, please visit our website https://www.kondasoft.com
+In case you are interested in our Premium Shopify Themes with advanced features to increase your store conversion rates (CVR) and average order value (AOV), please visit our website https://www.kondasoft.com

 ## Getting started